olaroos/deepnetnotes/basics.md

 Equilibrated SGD – unbiased version of RMSProp. ([research esgd])  <br/>
 In the paper the authors proposes an update of the moving-average(?) every 20th iteration because it would have the same calculation overhead as RMSPROP.
 And still (I guess) better performance.
 I haven't found any good source of the implementation of the paper yet.

-- **ADAM**: – ADAptiv Momentum estimation – RMSprop + Stochastic Gradient Descent with momentum. ([youtube eve])
+- **ADAM**: – ADAptiv Momentum estimation – RMSprop + Momentum. ([youtube eve])
 <br/> $$\theta_{t+1} = \theta_{t} - lr \frac{m_{t}}{\sqrt{v_t} + \epsilon} $$
-Uses 1st and 2nd momentum estimates.
-Adam also takes small steps in steep terrain and large steps in flat terrain.
-This is the result of using the denominator $\sqrt{v_t}$.
-average recent gradient: $m_{t} = beta_{1} m_{t-1} + (1-beta_{1}) grad_{t}$
+Adam takes small steps in steep terrain and large steps in flat terrain. average recent gradient: $m_{t} = beta_{1} m_{t-1} + (1-beta_{1}) grad_{t}$
 average recent deviation in the gradient: $v_{t} = beta_{2} v_{t-1} + (1-beta_{2}) {grad_{t}}^{2}$
 $v_{t}$ is related to the second derivative and is in general close to constant.